-To Reeve, is to put a Rope through a Block ; and to pull a Rope out of a Block is called unreeving the Rope.
+To Reeve, is to put a Rope through a Block; and to pull a Rope out of a Block is called unreeving the Rope.

-To Ride, When a ship's Anchor holds her fast, so that she does not drive with Wind or Tide, she is faid to ride at Anchor.
+To Ride, When a ship's Anchor holds her fast, fo that the does not drive with Wind or Tide, she is faid to ride at Anchor.

 To Ride athwart, is to ride with the Ships fide to the Tide.
-To Ride betwixt Wind and Tide, is when the Wind and Tide are contrary and have equal frength.
+To Ride betwixt Wind and Tide, is when the Wind and Tide are constrary and have equal frength.

-To Ride Hawfe fall, is when in a rough Sea the Water breaks Into the Hawfes.
+To Ride Hawfe fall, is when in a rough Sea the Water breaks into the Hawfes.